Dunedin Rotary Triathlon

 PARKING:

-There is no fee to get into the park and on the island for the race.
-Park gates will be open at 5:30 am for athletes to enter.
-Volunteers will be onsite to direct you to both parking and packet pickup.
+There is no fee to enter the park and the island for the race.
+The park gates will open at 5:30 a.m. for athletes to enter.
+Volunteers will be on-site to direct you to both parking and packet pickup.

 SWIM WAVE AND RACE START TIME: